KarimAbdelnasser/storeFront/README.md

     DB_PASSWORD=database's password

 ##### Start the server
+Run this command to build ==> npm run build
-create the databases first for the dev and test environments in pg admin Run this command to start the server ==> npm run start Run this command to start the testing environment ==> npm run test Run this command to reset the migrate ==> npm run migrationReset
+Run this command to create the dev database ==> npm run createDevDb Run this command to create the test database ==> npm run createTestDb Run this command to start the server ==> npm run start Run this command to start the testing environment ==> npm run test Run this command to reset the migrate ==> npm run migrationReset